officialnico/py-tutorial/open_sesame.md

   `len("random string")` will return the number of characters in that string

+  in conclusion: len() is a useful function for finding the length of things, specially useful when dealing with `range()` in for loops.
+  You can always do `range(0,len(l))` and have a reliable for loop based on index rather than actual elements like in the other examples.

-  in conclusion: len() is a useful function for finding the length of things, specially useful when dealing with `range()` in for loops the reason why i used the range function was because it was easier to understand in this case and easy to manipulate the elements based on index, this is good when you want to take some element, modify it, and **replace** the element previously in it's place 👌
+  The reason why i choose the range function here is because it is easier to manipulate the elements based on index in this case, this is good when you want to take some element, modify it, and **replace** it in it's list 👌

   ##### using len() in a range(start, finish) for loop:
  this is needed in our case of splitting every element up by the comma, but still keeping it in the 'rows' list